998 related texts · 2 related myths · Page 1 of 21

 The Torah dedicates significant space to the idea of cities of refuge, places where someone who has accidentally killed another person can flee and find protection.
 But when exactl...

-In fact, the Sifrei Devarim, a collection of early legal midrash (rabbinic interpretive commentary)im on the book of Deuteronomy, highlights this idea beautifully.
+In fact, the Sifrei Devarim, a collection of early legal midrashim (rabbinic interpretive commentary) on the book of Deuteronomy, highlights this idea beautifully.
 It all starts wi...

 The Hebrew Bible records Moses's great farewell poem, the Song of Ha'azinu (Deuteronomy 32), a sweeping poetic indictment of Israel's future unfaithfulness.
 Targum Onkelos translat...

 Some traditions whisper that it’s so much more.
-Imagine this: The Red Sea is splitting, a monumental miracle unfolding before the eyes of the Israelites.
-According to some, at that...
+The Red Sea is splitting, a monumental miracle unfolding before the eyes of the Israelites.
+According to some, at that very moment, ...

 This Midrash (rabbinic interpretive commentary), or interpretive commentary on the Book of Numbers, opens with a verse about the nazir, someone who takes a vow to abstain from cert...